Raise the forest functional level

 To raise the forest functional level

-In the console tree, right-click Active Directory Domains and Trusts , and then click Raise Forest Functional Level .
+In the console tree, right-click the Active Directory Domains and Trusts node, and then click Raise Forest Functional Level.

-In Select an available forest functional level , select the value and then click Raise .
+In Select an available forest functional level, click Windows Server 2003, and then click Raise.

-To perform this procedure, you must be a member of the Enterprise Admins group in AD DS, or you must have been delegated the appropriate authority.
+To perform this procedure, you must be a member of the Domain Admins group (in the forest root domain) or the Enterprise Admins group in Active Directory, or you must have been delegated the appropriate authority.
 As a security best practice, consider using Run as to perform this procedure.
-For more information, search for "using run as" in Help and Support.
+For more information, see Default local groups, Default groups, and Using Run as.

-If you are not able to raise the forest functional level, you can click Save As in the Raise Forest Functional Level dialog box to save a log file that specifies which domain controllers in the forest still need to be upgraded to a later version.
+If you are unable to raise the forest functional level, you can click Save As in the Raise Forest Functional Level dialog box to save a log file that specifies which domain controllers in the forest still need to be upgraded from Windows NT or Windows 2000.

 The current forest functional level is displayed under Current forest functional level in the Raise Forest Functional Level dialog box.